When you experience a bone break (also known as a fracture), it’s important that the bone can heal properly in its original position.

 If bones that are surrounding the joints can’t be repaired, a person’s functional mobility could be severely impacted.

-Our body reacts to a fracture by protecting the injured area with a blood clot and callus or fibrous tissue.
-Bone cells begin forming on either side of the fracture line.
+Our body reacts to a bone fracture by protecting the injured area with a blood clot and callus or fibrous tissue.
+Bone cells begin forming on either side of the bone fracture line.
 These cells grow towards each other and thus close the fracture.

 The objective of early fracture management is to control bleeding, prevent ischemic injury (bone death) and to remove sources of infection such as foreign bodies and dead tissues.
 The next step in fracture management is the reduction of the fracture and its maintenance.
 It is important to ensure that the involved part of the body returns to its function after fracture heals.
 To achieve this, maintenance of fracture reduction with immobilization technique is done by either non-operative or surgical method.